tuxfight3r/env_rpm_report/README.md

 Overview
 ------
 This script will generate a RPM comparision report between 2 similar Environments like (prod/preprod) based on thier ansible inventories.
-The report shows the unique packages in each machine and thier common packages.
+The report will display what packages are unique in the two machines compared and whats common between them.

 **Note: This script will not work if you have mismatching group names in the ansible inventories.**